feliperech/feliperech/README.md

-# < Hello, world! />
+<h1 align="center"> < Hello, world! /> </h1>

-## Welcome to my GitHub profile!
-It's a pleasure to have you here!
+<h2> Hello, gest!
+Welcome to my GitHub profile! </h2>

+<p> I'm Felipe Gerber, Electrical engineer and full stack developer.
+I'm 25 and I was born in Brazil.
+This page contains somethings about me.
+Feel free to contact me on my social medias:  </p>

 <h3 align="center"> About me: </h3>

 👨‍🎓 • Graduated in Electrical Engineer from State University of Maringá in 2022